DSharpPlus/DSharpPlus/docs/articles/migration/slashcommands_to_commands.md

 > [!NOTE]
 > This setup will register commands to both slash and text commands.
 If you want to use only slash commands, either disable the text command processor or mark your commands with `[AllowedProcessors(typeof(SlashCommandProcessor))]`.

-Before migrating to the shiny new command farmework, you should make sure to update to the latest available build of the library - migrating both at once will be considerably more challenging.
+Before migrating to the shiny new command framework, you should make sure to update to the latest available build of the library - migrating both at once will be considerably more challenging.
 Then, we'll need to do some setup.

 Remove the SlashCommands reference and install the package.
 Then, set up a [service collection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) containing all services your commands need, as well as a logger.
 Then, call `BuildServiceProvider()` to obtain a service provider.